wjidea/BTECH610_Bioinformatics/lab8/lab8_exercise.md

 show databases like "homo%";
 ```

-Connect to the human core database
+Connect to the human core database, or select the latest core database version.

 ```sql
 use homo_sapiens_core_113_38;